dm03514/blog/go/introduction-to-race-conditions/README.md

 ### Undefined Behavior
-One of the dangers of concurrency and race conditionns is that it results in undefined behavior.
+One of the dangers of concurrency and race conditions is that it results in undefined behavior.
 The test below executes the race condition code using 5 goroutines, and it "passes":

 ```
 $ go test -run Test_RaceCondition